 Hector Madison (Voiced by Ryuzou Ishino)

-".
-Compared to the usually calm Jayce, Patricia is a complete hyperactive, enthusiastic girl, especially in making sure justice prevails.
-She's usually paired with Hector.
-Like Jayce, she also invents the "Gespenst Punch", which doesn't get copied word-for-word, but might as well be today's better known "Jet Magnum".Tropes associated with Patricia:
+Patricia is, more-or-less, the Distaff Counterpart of Lenonjayce in 4.
+Compared to the usually calm Jayce, Patricia is a complete hyperactive, enthusiastic girl, especially in making sure Justice Will Prevail.
+Paired with Hector Madison in 4, Patricia is the one who invents the "Gespenst Punch", which doesn't get copied word-for-word, but might as well be today's better known technique called "Jet Magnum" in Original Generation.Tropes associated with Patricia:

 Arwynn "Wynn" Dorstein (Voiced by Toshihiko Seki)